valeriansaliou/sonic/README.md

 **👉 Install from another source (non-official):**

-Other installation sources are available.
-Those are non-official, meaning that they are not owned nor maintained by the Sonic project owners:
+Other installation sources are available:

 * **Homebrew (macOS)**: `brew install sonic` ([see formula](https://formulae.brew.sh/formula/sonic))

+_Note that those sources are non-official, meaning that they are not owned nor maintained by the Sonic project owners.
+The latest Sonic version available on those sources might be outdated, in comparison to the latest version available through the Sonic project._

 ### Configuration